aydrian/shared-travel-app/README.md

   ```

 Drizzle ORM provides type-safe database queries and schema definitions.
 For more information on how to use Drizzle ORM in your project, refer to the [Drizzle ORM documentation](https://orm.drizzle.team/docs/overview).

+For more information about Cloudflare D1, refer to the [Cloudflare D1 documentation](https://developers.cloudflare.com/d1/).

 ## 🔐 Authentication